kairosity/mp3-snapathon/README.md

 #### Logged in user
 - The login & register buttons are not present for logged in users, instead they see a tiny leaf icon and a personal message saying ```"welcome username"```
-- The rest of the page is the same *except* that the "Register to get started today!" link cta is not present.
+- The rest of the page is mostly the same *except*:
+1. The "Register to get started today!" link cta is not present.
+2. The Email Address Input field on the contact form is pre-filled with the user's email address.

 <p align="center">
     <img src="static/images/features/home-user.png">